whitesmith/quoi-app/README.md

 becomes his/her avatar throughout the game (that shows in the ranking).

 The Game Master view needs... some "design help".
-The mobile app should be designed to match the TV look (only the TV view had a designer's help :( ).
+The mobile app should be designed to match the TV look (only the TV view had a designer's help :disappointed:).

 It should be possible to download questions from other sources (instead of having to upload a CSV file); some kind of trivia data bank that can be